Government commits to support expansion of green energy sector

-The government has committed to supporting the energy to waste sector also known as green energy to expand and operate nationwide.
+The government has committed to support the energy to waste sector also known as green energy to expand and operate nationwide.

-The Minister of Sanitation and Water Resources, Madam Cecilia Dapaah, made the call yesterday, during an inspection tour of the Accra Compost and Recycling Plant (ACARP) at Adjen-Kotoku in the Ga West Municipality of the Greater Accra Region,.
+The Minister of Sanitation and Water Resources, Madam Cecilia Abena Dapaah, made the call, during an inspection tour of the Accra Compost and Recycling Plant (ACARP) at Adjen-Kotoku in the Ga West Municipality of the Greater Accra Region.

 According to her, though investing in the waste to energy space was capital intensive, she was confident JGC, with its track record, would be able to marshal the needed resources to undertake such a project.